SilenZcience/cat_win/DOCUMENTATION.md

 Different File Formats can have different Byte View Characteristics.
 The Data of the Files used can be limited using the <a href="#truncxy-truncxy">trunc=X&#42889;Y, trunc&#42889;X&#42889;Y</a> Parameter.
 This way only Chunks/Blocks of a File can be visualized.

+### <a id="--visz---visualizez">--visz, --visualizez</a>

+Display the Data of the given Files using a Byte View (Byte by Byte).
+The Visualization is displayed in a [Z-Order Curve](https://en.wikipedia.org/wiki/Z-order_curve) Pattern.
+The Width of the Pattern is determined by the Terminal Width.
+The Byte View classifies Bytes into a small Number of Categories differentiated by Color:

+- ⬛:  0x00
+- 🟩: Low Bytes  / Control Characters
+- 🟦: ASCII Text / Printable Characters
+- 🟥: High Bytes / Extended Codes
+- ⬜:  0xFF

+Different File Formats can have different Byte View Characteristics.
+The Data of the Files used can be limited using the <a href="#truncxy-truncxy">trunc=X&#42889;Y, trunc&#42889;X&#42889;Y</a> Parameter.
+This way only Chunks/Blocks of a File can be visualized.

+### <a id="--vish---visualizeh">--vish, --visualizeh</a>

+Display the Data of the given Files using a Byte View (Byte by Byte).
+The Visualization is displayed in a [Hilbert Curve](https://en.wikipedia.org/wiki/Hilbert_curve) Pattern.
+The Width of the Pattern is determined by the Terminal Width.
+The Byte View classifies Bytes into a small Number of Categories differentiated by Color:

+- ⬛:  0x00
+- 🟩: Low Bytes  / Control Characters
+- 🟦: ASCII Text / Printable Characters
+- 🟥: High Bytes / Extended Codes
+- ⬜:  0xFF

+Different File Formats can have different Byte View Characteristics.
+The Data of the Files used can be limited using the <a href="#truncxy-truncxy">trunc=X&#42889;Y, trunc&#42889;X&#42889;Y</a> Parameter.
+This way only Chunks/Blocks of a File can be visualized.

+### <a id="--vise---visualizee">--vise, --visualizee</a>

+Display the Data of the given Files using the Shannon Entropy.
+The Entropy gets calculated for every Byte using the surrounding 128 Bytes as Frame Size.
+The Visualization is displayed in a [Hilbert Curve](https://en.wikipedia.org/wiki/Hilbert_curve) Pattern.
+The Width of the Visualization is determined by the Terminal Width.
+The Entropy classifies a small Number of Categories differentiated by Color:

+- ⬛:  Very Low Entropy
+- 🟦: Low Entropy
+- 🟥: Medium Entropy
+- 🟨: High Entropy
+- ⬜:  Very High Entropy

+The Data of the Files used can be limited using the <a href="#truncxy-truncxy">trunc=X&#42889;Y, trunc&#42889;X&#42889;Y</a> Parameter.
+This way only Chunks/Blocks of a File can be visualized.

 ### <a id="--visd---visualized">--visd, --visualized</a>